SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/Specifications.md

   - Add the capacity to use libeewenv instead of scenvelop (or `sceewenv`).
   - Add a parameter to switch from using a `sc*env*` module to `libeewenv`.
   - Add required default `*eewenv` parameters for the use of libeewenv (e.i. `vsfndr.enable = true`, `envelopeInterval = 1`).
+- write pdf of Mvs in database.
 - logic:
   - Add the capacity to evaluate Mvs on last preferred origin with pick when preferred origin has no pick (e.g. scfinder)
-  - Add a parameter to switch the use of last preferred origin with picks.
+  - Add a parameter to control the use of last preferred origin with picks.

 ### Tests
 - Demonstrate that the configuration of envelope processing is correct.